-A sensible adult won’t turn their volume up all the way, but children often don’t have the same scruples!
+A sensible adult won’t turn their volume up all the way, but children often don’t have those scruples!
 Volume-limiting headphones are restricted to around 85 decibels, which is a much safer sound threshold.

 Can kids bypass a volume-limiting setting?

-For example, if your child is using a laptop or PC, you could change the volume in the computer settings, adding a cap to prevent the volume getting above a certain level.
+For example, if your child is using a laptop or PC, you could adjust the volume in the computer settings, adding a cap to prevent the volume from rising above a certain level.

-A child who knows their way around a computer can get into these settings if they feel like their audio isn’t loud enough.
+Any child who knows their way around a computer will get into these settings if they think their audio isn’t loud enough.

-Should you supervise your child while using volume-limiting headphones?
+Should you supervise your child while they use volume-limiting headphones?

-A safe level of sound is around 85 decibels, however, some volume-limiters still allow 90-95 decibels.
+A safe level of sound is about 85 decibels, though some volume-limiters still allow 90 to 95.

 While it’s safe to listen to sounds of 85 decibels for up to eight hours, the higher the decibel level, the shorter the safe listening time.

-It’s good to supervise your children to make sure they aren’t listening to volumes that could damage their hearing.
+It’s important to supervise your children to make sure they’re not listening at volume levels that could damage their hearing.

 On top of that, your kids should take regular breaks from even safe volumes.
-Wearing headphones or earbuds for extended periods can cause ear fatigue, and screens can strain eyesight.
-Make sure your kids can take a break!
+Wearing headphones or earbuds for extended periods can cause ear fatigue, while screens can strain eyesight.
+Make sure your kids take regular breaks!

-How to tell if your child’s volume is too loud
+How to tell if their volume’s too loud

-If you’re standing around three feet away, your kids should still be able to hear you speak without you needing to yell.
-If they can’t hear you or you have to shout, then their volume is too loud!
+Your kids should be able to hear you speak from a distance of around three feet without you needing to yell.
+If they can’t hear you, or you have to shout, then the volume level’s too high!

-Do regular checks yourself, listening through your child’s earphones to test how loud it is.
-Better yet, teach your child about the importance of volume control.
+Do regular checks yourself by listening through your child’s earphones to test the volume.
+Better yet, teach your child the importance of volume control.